Ruben-Castro/VidoeCard/README.md

 ## What I Learned

 ### AVKit
- - I learned the basics of AVKit Apples high level interface for video playback
+ - I learned the basics of AVKit Apple's high level interface for video playback

 ### UIViewRepresentables
-- I learned how to represent UIView in swift ui by implementing the UIViewRepresentables delegate on the swiftUI Struct.
+- I learned how to represent UIView components in swiftUI by implementing the UIViewRepresentables protocol on a swiftUI Struct.
 This alows us to embed uikit components in swift UI.

 ### Timer